getpop/component-model/README.md

 After fecthing data from the database, functions `getQueryState`, `getQueryParams` and `getQueryResult`, all of them receiving parameters `$data_properties, $checkpoint_validation, $executed, $dbobjectids`, send information about the executed query back to the client: state values (eg: are there more results?), parameter values (eg: how many results to bring each time) and result values (eg: was execution successful?) correspondingly.

-### DataQuery

-When loading data, it is possible to mark data-fields as noncacheable to make sure that their value is always fresh from the database (eg: a post's "Recommend" count), and modules as lazy to load them on a subsequent request (eg: a post's comments).
-A DataQuery is an object which allows to define these values.
-It must inherit from class `DataQueryBase`.

-In plugin `pop-cmsmodel` there are already basic implementations of DataQueries for post, user, comment and tag, on which can be injected the data-fields to mark as noncacheable and modules to mark as lazy through a corresponding [DataQueryHook](#dataqueryhook) object:

-- `DataQuery_Post`
-- `DataQuery_User`
-- `DataQuery_Comment`
-- `DataQuery_Tag`

-#### DataQueryHook

-The DataQueryHooks injects data-fields to mark as noncacheable and modules to mark as lazy on a DataQuery object.
-It must inherit from class `DataQuery_HookBase`.
 ### ActionExecuter

 In addition to loading data, "dataloading" modules can also post data, or execute any operation supported by the underlying CMS (log in/out the user, send emails, logging, etc).